codice/ddf/catalog/spatial/geowebcache/README.md

 See http://geowebcache.org/docs/current/configuration/diskquotas.html for more information on configuration options for disk quota.

 ### Configure the Standard Search UI
-Add a new Imagery Provider in the Standard Search UI Config in the Admin Console (/admin)
+Add a new Imagery Provider in the Standard Search UI Config in the Admin Console (/admin).
+Set the Map Projection to `EPSG:900913` or `EPSG:4326`.
+Out of the box, GeoWebCache supports either of these projections.

+`{"type" "WMS" "url" "https://localhost:8993/geowebcache/service/wms" "layers" ["states"] "parameters" {"FORMAT" "image/png"} "alpha" 0.5}`

+**Note: Currently, GeoWebCache only supports WMS 1.1.1 and below.
+If the version number is not specified in the imagery provider, DDF will default to version 1.3.0, and OpenLayers will not project the image tiles properly.
+Thus, the version 1.1.1 must be specified using EPSG:4326 projections.**

-`{"type" "WMS" "url" "https://localhost:8993/geowebcache/service/wms" "layers" ["states"]  "alpha" 0.5}`
+`{"type" "WMS" "url" "https://localhost:8993/geowebcache/service/wms" "layers" ["states"] "parameters" {"FORMAT" "image/png" "VERSION" "1.1.1"} "alpha" 0.5}`